Why build wooden boards?

 The next step towards 100% ecofriendly surfboards will be to replace fibreglass and other glues.
 As there are no proper substitutes available right now, we are looking at reducing the use of them.

 How long do Jabali surfboards last?

 The brown-ish image ranks durability versus board material.
-Wooden surfboards are most durable; the wooden core is sturdy and has plenty of strength to prevent breakage.
+Wooden surfboards are most durable; the wooden core is sturdy, has plenty of strength to prevent breakage and does not deteriorate in sunlight.
 Still any board needs good care in and out of the water, and with proper attention, wooden boards will last a lifetime.